SAP-samples/btp-msteams-extend-workflow/tutorial/Step2-Configure-Azure/README.md

 Post following the steps, your configurations should look as below.
 ![plot](./images/grantadmin.png)

-g) Following the steps of 'Enable the SAP BTP integration for your application' from the blog post.
+i) Following the steps of 'Enable the SAP BTP integration for your application' from the blog post.
 ![plot](./images/entapp-api.png)

 Select expose an API and configure the client, as shown below.